yandex-cloud/docs/en/resource-manager/concepts/resources-hierarchy.md

 ### Cloud owner {#owner}

 When a cloud is created, an owner is assigned to it.
-The cloud owner is a user assigned the role of `[!KEYREF roles-cloud-owner]` for the cloud.
+The cloud owner is a user assigned the role of `{{ roles-cloud-owner }}` for the cloud.

 The owner can perform any operations with the cloud and its resources.